JJ Fong

+She recently became known for her role as Jaime in the New Zealand post-apocalyptic dark comedy Creamerie which was also produced by Flat3 productions.

 Early life and education

 Fong, who is of Chinese New Zealand descent, was born and raised in Pukekohe, Auckland, New Zealand.

 Career

 Fong received her first big break when she was cast as part of the main cast for Go Girls in 2013.

 Soon after realising the lack of diversity in New Zealand's film and television industry, Fong, Perlina Lau, Ally Xue, and director Roseanne Liang started Flat3 productions, one goal of which is to give more opportunities to Asian New Zealanders and New Zealanders in general in the NZ film and television industry.
 Flat3 productions produced two successful web series, Flat3 and Friday Night Bites, both in which she portrays the character Jessica.
 On the back of the success of Flat3, the spin-off web series Friday Night Bites was granted funding by NZ On Air and was released through TVNZ OnDemand.
 Fong's friends, independent of Flat3 productions, also created the short film Sugar Hit.

 Between 2014 and 2015 Fong starred on the main cast in the role of Betty on the popular, but short-lived NZ comedy-drama TV programme Step Dave.
 She recently guest starred on The Brokenwood Mysteries and was part of the recurring cast of the famous NZ soap opera Shortland Street playing Nurse Ruby Flores.